danheekim/tnc-capstone/src/anomaly-detection/README.md

 # Anomaly Detection
-In this section we focus on exploring various anomaly detection methods on the Santa Cruz Islands (SCI) dataset in Animl.
+In this directory, we focus on exploring various anomaly detection methods on the Santa Cruz Islands (SCI) dataset in Animl.

-## Directory structure
+## Directory Structure

 ## How to download the SCI dataset from Animl
-** YOU MUST HAVE AN ANIML ACCOUNT TO DO THE FOLLOWING **
+** NOTE: You must have an Animl account to do download the data! **

 First, make sure you are in the anomaly-detection directory.
 Then run the following in your terminal: